Diversified Pharmaceutical Services

 Diversified Pharmaceutical Services entered the market in 1976 as the pharmacy benefit manager for UnitedHealth Group, a leading managed care organization.
-It pioneered many cost containment strategies that are now core pharmacy benefit manager services and became a recognized leader in clinical programs.
+By 1993, DPS managed pharmaceutical benefits for about 14 million people and approximately $2 billion in drug expenditures, making it the third-largest PBM at the time.

+United HealthCare sold DPS to SmithKline Beecham for $2.3 billion in cash in May 1994.
+In 1999, SmithKline Beecham sold DPS to Express Scripts for $700 million in cash.

 History

-Diversified Pharmaceutical Services (DPS) grew out of the pharmacy department within United Healthcare.
+Diversified Pharmaceutical Services (DPS) was founded in 1976 as a wholly owned subsidiary of UnitedHealth Group#UnitedHealthcare Corporation.
+The company developed from the pharmacy operations within United HealthCare and grew during the expansion of the pharmacy benefit management (PBM) industry in the 1980s and early 1990s.

+By 1993, DPS administered prescription drug benefits for approximately 14 million individuals and managed about $2 billion in annual drug expenditures, ranking it among the largest PBMs in the United States at the time.

 The company was sold to SmithKline Beecham for $2.3 billion in May 1994.
 In 1999, it was acquired by Express Scripts in 1999 for $700 million in cash to create what was then the third largest pharmacy benefit manager in the United States.